 Children form many memories during the Christmas season that will stick with them for life.
-As an adult reading this, I’m sure you remember things from your childhood Christmas experiences.
+As an adult reading this, I’m sure you remember important lessons from your childhood Christmas experiences.

-It’s obviously very important to teach kids the true meaning of Christmas and even more important to equip parents with stories, object lessons, etc. that they can share with their children during the Christmas season.
+It’s obviously very important to teach kids the true meaning of Christmas.
+Plus, you can equip parents with stories, object lessons, and Christmas illustrations they can share with kids at home.

-One of the best ways to help kids remember biblical truth is to tie it into something they are already familiar with.
-Each of these illustrations uses familiar Christmas items to teach kids God’s truth.
-If you will use these illustrations, it will stick in kids’ long-term memory and each Christmas, even into adulthood, they will remember what you taught them when they see the object you used.
+One of the best ways to help children remember biblical truth is to tie it into something they’re already familiar with.
+Each of these Christmas illustrations uses familiar items to teach God’s truth.
+If you use these, they’ll stick in kids’ long-term memory.
+Then each Christmas, even into adulthood, they’ll remember what you taught them when they see that object.

-Did you know Martin Luther, the leader of the Protestant Reformation in Germany in the 1500s, was the first person to add lighted candles to Christmas trees?
-He did so in order to represent Christ, Who is the light of the world.
-Martin Luther wanted to point people to Jesus.
+Martin Luther, who led the Protestant Reformation in Germany in the 1500s, was the first person to add lighted candles to Christmas trees.
+He did so to represent Christ, the light of the world.
+Luther wanted to point people to Jesus.
 Jesus said in John 8:12, “I am the light of the world.
 If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”

-There is a legend that the candy cane was first created in the 18th century by a candy maker.
-He wanted to share the true meaning of Christmas with the children in his town.
+A legend says a candy maker created the candy cane in the 18th century.
+He wanted to share the true meaning of Christmas with children in his town.
 He prayed and ask God to help him find a way to do this.
-His prayer led him to an idea—the candy cane.
+That prayer led him to an idea—the candy cane.

 - He made the candy cane in the shape of a shepherd’s staff to show kids that Jesus is the good shepherd.
 (Psalm 23:1, John 10:11, Isaiah 40:11)

 - If you hold the candy cane upside down, it forms the letter “J,” which stands for Jesus.
 (Isaiah 9:6)